amadzarak/WebGPU-Compute-Shader-Output/README.txt

 # WebGPU-Compute-Shader-Output
-quick and dirty webgpu output.
+quick and dirty webgpu output. i was having some trouble with actually being able to use the output from webgpu shaders. i still have quite a bit to learn, as this is my first foray into graphics programming.

 i was going to keep this repo private, as i only was testing a few things for a larger project. but then i figured anyone else that is a beginner to webgpu can use this code a reference also.